-- 5.1 The Scheme is situated within the Leicestershire County Council A511 Growth Corridor, which is a 15km long stretch of road that extends from the A50 Field Head junction (just east of the M1 Junction 22) to the A42 Junction 13 near Ashby-de-la-Zouch as shown on the Plan at the Appendix of this Statement. - 5.2 The current route of the A511 is a mixture of single and dual carriageway and forms a bypass around the north of the town of Coalville in the North West Leicestershire District, providing accessibility to employment and service areas, both within the local area and at larger centres such as Leicester. - The demand from both local and through-traffic, combined with capacity limitations along the route are a significant cause of the congestion currently experienced.
-The OBC highlighted a number of capacity issues associated with the existing A511 Growth Corridor as summarised in the ensuing paragraphs. - Due to it connecting two elements of the SRN (the A42 and the M1), the A511 acts as a key artery for commuter and freight movements.
-At present, delays to traffic on the A511 mean that the benefits of the ongoing capacity and reliability investments on the SRN by National Highways are not fully realised as the delays on the A511 affect access and egress on the SRN. - The A511 Growth Corridor currently experiences notable levels of congestion and peak hour delay at several of its key junctions which results in journey time delay upwards of forty seconds at each junction and leading to tailbacks that disrupt the flow of traffic along the approaching links, resulting in speeds of less than 10mph on sections of road designed for 60mph.
-This lack of journey time reliability reduces people's ability to utilise the network freely, reducing their choice of amenities which they can access. - The A511 acts as a key north west to south east corridor, with its eastern end connecting to Leicester and the M1.
-Additionally, there are currently a wide number of transport & logistics and industrial firms on the corridor, including Amazon, as well the Bardon Hill Quarry (a nationally significant quarry and aggregate business), which is reflected in the high levels of employment in these sectors in local demographics.
-The existing levels of congestion on the corridor make freight movement slower, less reliable and subsequently more expensive.
+- 5.1 The Scheme is situated within the Leicestershire County Council A511 Growth Corridor, which is a 15km long stretch of road that extends from the A50 Field Head junction (just east of the M1 Junction 22) to the A42 Junction 13 near Ashby-de-la-Zouch as shown on the Overview Map of the Scheme at the Appendix to this Statement. - 5.2 The current route of the A511 is a mixture of single and dual carriageway and forms a bypass around the north of the town of Coalville in the North West Leicestershire District, providing accessibility to employment and service areas, both within the local area and at larger centres such as Leicester. - The demand from both local and through-traffic, combined with capacity limitations along the route are a significant cause of the congestion currently experienced.
+The OBC highlighted a number of capacity issues associated with the existing A511 Growth Corridor as summarised in the ensuing paragraphs. - 5.4 Due to it connecting two elements of the SRN (the A42 and the M1), the A511 - 5.5 The A511 Growth Corridor currently experiences notable levels of congestion